 - a loan processing fee (to prepare documentation).

-We absorb these fees because we believe that, contrary to popular belief, applying for a home loan should be uncomplicated and automated.
 There are some government charges, however, you will need to pay.
 There’s nothing our robot can do about stamp duty.

 Being the tech-lovers we are, we use external tech providers to check the value of a property, by combining clever mathematical modelling with existing property and land databases.
 This process is called an Automated Valuation Model (AVM).
 A property's value is calculated at a specific point in time by analysing values of comparable properties.

 For more information on the statistical model visit Core Logic.

 Don’t be mad.
 We can still be friends, right?